 Those who believe PIP is both working and affordable effectively cite the fact that most insurance carriers in Florida refunded 15-20% of auto insurance premiums in 2020.
-The few who do not believe PIP is working effectively seek to replace it with mandatory bodily injury (MBI) coverage embodied in Senate Bill 54.
+Under the proposed legislation, this discount to Floridians will likely disappear.

 The Florida legislature controls PIP through section 627.428, Fla.
 Stat.
 The last major revisions to the PIP statute took place in 2012 with the aim to reduce fraud and lower rates.
 The amendment enacted reimbursement fee schedules, precise time limitations, and enhanced anti-fraud measures.

 Nevertheless, a few years ago, the Florida Justice Association (FJA) and other select advocates of repealing PIP began using the state of Colorado's repeal of PIP to illustrate how rates would decrease if Florida switched from a PIP (no-fault) system to a mandatory bodily injury (MBI) (tort) system.